Bill's Buttress Rock Climbing

 Bill's Buttress is just east of the Leaning Tower Gully and Rainy Wednesday Tower.
 Hike up the CCC trail making a right at Pedestal Buttress.
 Swing around the top of D'Arcy's Buttress and head back west along the top of the cliff.
 After passing by Tombstone Wall and Leaning Tower head down the Leaning Tower Gully and walk about 75 feet east along the base of the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Bill's Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Bill's Buttress:

 Featured Route For Bill's Buttress

 Coatimundi Crack 5.6 4c 14 V 12 S 4b WI